milvus-io/milvus/.github/PULL_REQUEST_TEMPLATE.md

 **What type of PR is this?**

-api-change / bug / design / documentation / feature
+API-change / BUG / Improvement / Documentation / Feature

-**What this PR does / why we need it:**
+**Which branch you want to cherry-pick to?**

+Not Available

 **Which issue(s) this PR fixes:**

 Fixes #

+**What this PR does / why we need it:**

+Not Available

 **Special notes for your reviewer:**

+Not Available

 **Additional documentation (e.g. design docs, usage docs, etc.):**

+Not Available